Persulence/wormaudio/README.md

 ### Other

 - Removal of JUCE from the runtime.
-- Buses
-- Live mixing
+- Add buses.
+- Add a mechanism for live mixing.
+- Add non-global parameters.
+- Enum type parameters.
 - Configurable transition crossfades.
 - Automatic click removal.
 - Migrate the editor GUI from JUCE widgets to Qt.